AdenGuo/work2/README.md

 *Answer To 5.2.pdf* is PDF file and pictures of answer to the last question.

-*linear_models.py, nonparametric_model.py, observations.py and summary.py* are programme files used through the answer to the last question.
+*linear_models.py, nonparametric_model.py, observations.py and summary.py* are program files used through the answer to the last question.

 *ten_splits_result.csv* is the result file of ten split.